Section 3 explores real life experiences at the start of placement or when starting in a new learning environment.

 Not having an official diagnosis can impact one’s psychological safety.
 Or, it could be the first time someone has disclosed their condition to someone else.
 We have heard Dr Fiona Gullen-Scott speak about the importance of disclosure.
 Therefore, disclosure of any kind must be taken seriously, with compassion and appropriate reasonable adjustments offered.

 Please use the Padlet to share your feelings on disclosure.
-What helps?
-Do you disclose right away?
-Learners and practice educators, what ideas or experiences can you share about what can help create a safe environment to disclose.
+Learners and educators, what ideas or experiences can you share about what can helps to create a safe environment to disclose.

 Members of SSHINE discuss the impact of not having reasonable adjustments.
 These short stories demonstrate barriers that individuals can face without such adjustments.